vihangm96/verily-hello-vc/README.md

 Hello T9Hacks!
 Welcome to Verily's Introduction to Version Control talk.
 Today, we'll be walking you through the basics of how to use Github for Version control.

-## Prerequisite: Sign up for a Github account and install Git
+## A. Prerequisite: Sign up for a Github account and install Git

 Git installation: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 We also need to add you as a collaborator to the Github project.

-## Make a repo
+## B. Make a repo

 If you want to utilize the benefits of version control, you'll need to start by creating a basic organizational unit for the software you want to write: a _repo_ or _repository_.